For as long as I remember, mathematics was part of my life. I didn't study it for school. I explored it on my own, because I wanted to understand.

 The way I reach a solution must have logic, structure, rhythm — it must be primal in its simplicity.
 That simplicity is my fuel.
 When a solution emerges as the natural consequence of a well-understood problem, I know I'm in the right place.

-The name of this site speaks for itself.
 Be open to rhythm, curious about structure, and attuned to resonance.
-Everything will reveal itself — in its own time.
 The rhythm is one, the numbers are many.

 A visual echo of internal structure — not calculated, but emergent.
 The field lives on rhythm alone.